-Name of parent/guardian: Address: Day Time P Email: hone: Name of parent/guardian: Address: Day Time Phone: Email: Other than English, what lang uage(s) is/are spo ken at home? ☐ I/we give permission for Sp ecialized Assessn nent Services to collaborat e about and possibly assess my child. ☐ I/we do not give permission n.
-Parent/Guardian Signature Relationship to Stude ent Date Parent/Guardian Signature Relationship to Stude ent Date Name of Pediatrician: Address: Consent of Secondary School If you are between the ages of 16 and 18 and I iving at home. ☐ I give permission for Spec ☐ I do not give permission. cialized Assessme nt Services Student Signature Date I/We hereby consent to the sha staff, ABA Services, and the abo - PARENT(S)/GUARDIAN(S) SIGN ATURE(S) STUDENT SIG GNATURE (ag ge 16 or older) Revised 2019/01/09 Page 3 of 5 408 Wembley Drive, Sudbur y, Ontario P3E 1F P2 Tel: 705.674.3171 F ax: 705.674 .3167 rainbowschools.ca pecianzea / issessifier it ser vice STUDENT NAME: CONSENT FOR SPECIALIZED ASSESSMENT SE RVICES Please review this referral and indicate if you agr ee to the involvement of the services identified on Page 1.
-If your child is chosen to receive a Psychoeducat Language Assessment, the following information ional Assessment, Functional Behaviour Assessment, or Speech n is important for you to know.
-The state of the s testing for language, cognitive, academic, and/or socioe an analysis of the environment in which behaviour occurs. of your child's learning profile or communication skills. rategies to support your child's development.
-The risks of the assessment include: Some students may feel anxious about comfort. the assessment, but all attempts will be made to ensure their eedback of the assessment results.
-If you do not attend py of the report will be shared with the school and placed confidential, and will be uploaded to a secure electronic by the RDSB specialized services staff involved with your child.
-College of Psychologists of Ontario, or by an indi e will be provided by either an individual registered with the vidual who works under the supervision of a Member of the like further information, please contact the board's Chief ed at 705.674.3171, ext.
-8224 Certified Behaviour Analyst (BCBA) with certifica t - These services will be provided or supervised by a Board tion from the Behaviour Analyst Certification Board (BACB). tact Brien Managhan, BCBA, 705.674.3171, ext.
-8244. will be provided by a Speech-Language Pathologist registered nguage Pathologists of Ontario.
-If you would like further She can be reached at 705.674.3171, ext.
-8201.
-I have read, understood, and consent to the abo ve.
-Signature of Parent/Guardian Date
+Name of parent/guardian: Address: Day Time P Email: hone: Name of parent/guardian: Address: Day Time Phone: Email: Other than English, what lang uage(s) is/are spo ken at home? ☐ I/we give permission for Sp oecialized Assessr ment Services to collaborat e about and possibly assess my child. ☐ I/we do not give permissio n.
+Parent/Guardian Signature Relationship to Stude ent Date Parent/Guardian Signature Relationship to Stude ent Date Page of Podiatrician: Name of Pediatrician: Address: Consent of Secondary School l Student IIf you are between the ages of 16 and 18 and living at home. ☐ I give permission for Spec ☐ I do not give permission. cialized Assessme nt Services Student Signature Date I/We hereby consent to the sha staff, ABA Services, and the abo • PARENT(S)/GUARDIAN(S) SIGN ATURE(S) STUDENT SIG GNATURE (ag ge 16 or older) Revised 2023/01/09 Page 3 of 5 408 Wembley Drive, Sudbur y, Ontario P3E 1F P2 Tel: 705.674.3171 F ax: 705.674 .3167 rainbowschools.ca